Tugzrida/tfnsw-gtfs-quirks/sydneytrains/README.md

 NonTimetabled vehicles only appear in the feeds when within ATRICS territory, and Mariyung/D set trains in [the `NIF` region](locations/README.md#nif).

 #### F and W sets
-On 18 November 2023 some freight trains, which used to exclusively report as NonTimetabled, changed to reporting with the standard passenger `trip_id` format, using the set types F or W, 0 carriages, and in the v1 feed only.
+On 18 November 2023 some freight trains, which used to exclusively report as NonTimetabled, changed to reporting with the standard passenger `trip_id` format, using the set types F or W, 0 carriages, ~and in the v1 feed only~.
 W is defined as "Fast freight" by Sydney Trains, but F is not defined.
 Sydney Trains do define G for "Freight", however I've never seen it used.

 I haven't been able to find a pattern to the use of F or W, other than W being much more common.
 A given train will generally consistently appear as F, W or NonTimetabled day-to-day, and it seems that most trains that run to a consistent timetable appear as F or W, whereas irregular freight services generally remain as NonTimetabled.

-I was interested as to whether this change might mean that freight services would appear in the GTFS timetable or be visible outside ATRICS territory, however neither of these have eventuated.
+~I was interested as to whether this change might mean that freight services would appear in the GTFS timetable or be visible outside ATRICS territory, however neither of these have eventuated.~

+As of 27 April 2024, F and W sets are included in the v2 feed and are visible outside the ATRICS area, in the `SouthCoast` and `MetroNet` regions.
+So far, it seems that a single train may report with two slightly different trip_ids, one when within the ATRICS area, and another outside, so through-tracking will probably be easiest just by run number.

 ### `position` / `stop_id`
 None of the positions reported in the sydneytrains `vehiclepos` feed are directly sourced from onboard GPS.
 The `stop_id` field contains an ID consisting of a dot-separated region name and location, the lat/long of which are included in the `position` fields.
 Further detail is documented [here](locations/README.md).